-During 2015, scientists at the John Innes Centre carried out a public dialogue project to identify those factors the public would like us to take into consideration when planning our science programmes.
+To that end, our scientists recently carried out a public dialogue project to identify those factors the public would like us to take into consideration when planning our science programmes.

 1. Preserve the right to do basic, curiosity-driven research

-Fundamental discoveries in bioscience underpin scientific understanding and may lead to new breakthroughs.
-Much of JIC’s research is in this area; an example is the work with the soil bacteria Streptomyces which give rise to half the world’s antibiotics in use today.
-JIC scientists pioneered research in Streptomyces genetics more than 60 years ago and this work has contributed greatly to human health.
+Much of the John Innes Centre’s research is in this area; an example is the work with the soil bacteria Streptomyces which give rise to half the world’s antibiotics in use today.
+John Innes Centre scientists pioneered research in Streptomyces genetics more than 60 years ago and this work has contributed greatly to human health.

-‘The greatest discoveries of our time came from people’s curiosity and wanting to satisfy it’- Online community
+- "The greatest discoveries of our time came from people’s curiosity and wanting to satisfy it"- Online community

-“It’s a case of if you don’t dig you aren’t going to find it.
-There is a reason that things are here, and that’s why we have scientists.”
-Birmingham
+- “It’s a case of if you don’t dig you aren’t going to find it.
+There is a reason that things are here, and that’s why we have scientists” - Birmingham

 2. Consider research with the greatest scope to tackle the most serious global problems

-The public would like JIC to continue a focus in this area, consider the applications of science that will improve lives for the greatest number of people and tackle diseases that are most severe in their effects.
+The public would like the John Innes Centre to continue a focus in this area, consider the applications of science that will improve lives for the greatest number of people and tackle diseases that are most severe in their effects.

-- "Research to address crop production worldwide is more important as this affects more people than people in the UK.’- Online Principles Task
+- "Research to address crop production worldwide is more important as this affects more people than people in the UK" - Online Principles Task

-How might the institute’s decisions affect the world longer term?’ - Stakeholder workshop / follow up interviews
+- "How might the institute’s decisions affect the world longer term?" - Stakeholder workshop and follow up interviews

-‘Science influences the market and the market influences science’ - Online group
+- "Science influences the market and the market influences science" - Online group

 4. Use public money to address areas of interest that commercial interests will not

 For example, participants would like to see scientists taking account of the interests of small scale farmers as well as of multinational businesses, helping UK farmers as well as those abroad, and researching critical illnesses affecting UK citizens alongside global health.

-‘I think there are enough people doing research to bring products to market so I really appreciate curiosity driven research.’ - Online principles
+- "I think there are enough people doing research to bring products to market so I really appreciate curiosity driven research" - Online principles

-- "(It’s about) world communications, we’re doing our little piece, they’re doing theirs, but what if we could do it all together and share it, we might be able to progress more.’ - Norwich
+- "(It’s about) world communications, we’re doing our little piece, they’re doing theirs, but what if we could do it all together and share it, we might be able to progress more" - Norwich

 5. Continue to recruit the brightest and the best

-The public thought the creative and non-hierarchical structure throughout JIC was inspiring and wish the institute to continue to use broad recruitment criteria; choosing new scientists who are bright and interested rather than attempting to fill specific niche positions.
+The public thought the creative and non-hierarchical structure throughout the John Innes Centre was inspiring and wish the institute to continue to use broad recruitment criteria; choosing new scientists who are bright and interested rather than attempting to fill specific niche positions.

 - "I like the idea of how you recruit.
-If you are thinking outside the box and just recruiting generally bright people it is good.’ - Birmingham
+If you are thinking outside the box and just recruiting generally bright people it is good" - Birmingham

-- "Building expertise in new fields, just like this scientist, who was telling us what she was doing, it’s new and she’s bringing her expertise…’ - Birmingham
+- "Building expertise in new fields, just like this scientist, who was telling us what she was doing, it’s new and she’s bringing her expertise…" - Birmingham

 6. Plan for flexibility to tackle the unforeseen

-‘I don’t think they can look too far into the future now, because the world is changing.’ - Birmingham
+- "I don’t think they can look too far into the future now, because the world is changing" - Birmingham